ROLES AND TASKS OF THE KINGDOM OF GOD

 The true interpretation of the verse is, “The beginning of God’s eternal home is the Lord Jesus Christ.
 God dwells in Christ and finds rest in Him.
 But there are going to be many more rooms in the great house of God.
 The Lord Jesus Christ went to the cross, and then to Heaven itself, to make a place for us in God and for God in us.”

 We often sing in our church, “Lord, prepare me to be a sanctuary.
 Pure and holy.”
 That is the idea, isn’t it?
-We were born to be the dwelling place of God; and the events of our life are for the purpose of accomplishing that destiny.
+We were born to be the dwelling place of God, and the events of our lives are for the purpose of accomplishing that destiny.

 The Lord Jesus Christ is the chief Cornerstone of the house of God.
 We are living stones to be used in the construction of God’s house.